-Therefore—obviously—guns are not to blame for America’s 33,000 firearm deaths per year.
+Therefore—obviously—our huge number of guns and loose/inconsistent gun laws are not to blame for America’s 33,000 firearm deaths per year.
 Guns aren’t the reason that Americans are ten times more likely to be killed by guns than citizens of other developed nations.
 Guns aren’t why our gun-related murder rate is 25 times higher and our gun suicide rate is eight times higher than 22 other high-income nations.

-The fact that the U.S. accounts for 90 percent of all women, 91 percent of all children under 14, and 92 percent of people between ages 15 and 25 killed by guns among high-income nations has absolutely nothing to do with our guns.
+The fact that the U.S. accounts for 90 percent of all women, 91 percent of all children under 14, and 92 percent of people between ages 15 and 25 killed by guns among high-income nations has absolutely nothing to do with guns.
 Many of those other countries have guns, too, but guns don’t kill people.
 People kill people.